nuvla/documentation/docs/nuvlaedge/installation/index.md

 - /tutorials/nuvlaedge-installation/
 ---

-The NuvlaEdge engine installation starts from Nuvla's [edge panel](https://nuvla.io/ui/edge).
-From there you can opt for one of two available installation methods: Compose Files bundle, or USB stick.
+The NuvlaEdge installation starts from Nuvla's [Edges panel](https://nuvla.io/edges).
+From there you can opt for one of two installation methods: Compose Files bundle, or USB stick.